IlianPihlajamaa/PermutationSymmetricTensors.jl/README.md

 5.022884033248686e7
 ```

-Since `full_indices` and `degeneracy` depends only on the shape of `a`, they can often be precomputed for better performance.
+Since `full_indices` and `degeneracy` depend only on the shape of `a`, they can often be precomputed for better performance.

 ## Implementation